 Adrián Eidelman - Co-Founder - RSK Labs | LinkedIn

 View Adrián Eidelman's profile on LinkedIn, the world's largest professional community.
 Adrián has 15 jobs listed on…

 Sergio Demian Lerner, co-founder & Chief Scientist at RSK Labs

 Sergio Demian Lerner | LinkedIn

 View Sergio Demian Lerner's professional profile on LinkedIn.
 LinkedIn is the world's largest business network, helping…

 Adrian Garelik - CEO, Co-Founder - Flixxo | LinkedIn

 View Adrian Garelik's profile on LinkedIn, the world's largest professional community.
 Adrian has 2 jobs listed on…

 By introducing the smart contract technology to the Bitcoin network, Rootstock is creating an extremely powerful use case scenario for Bitcoin by using all the advantages of the Bitcoin blockchain — proven security, wide distribution and awareness, strong hashing power and enabling at the same time ability to execute ethereum smart contracts on a bitcoin blockchain.

 While there is not an official date, the rumour is that mainnet 1.0 will go live in 6–9 months from now in Q4 2018.
-Current beta version of mainnet is able to provide 100 TPS with a promise of 1000 TPS in a future.
+A current beta version of mainnet is able to provide 100 TPS with a promise of 1000 TPS in the future.